jamesmillerburgess/agile-freight/README.md

 # Agility Freight

-Agility Freight is a freight forwarding tool created for Agility, a global leader in logistics.
+Agile Freight is a freight forwarding tool created to demonstrate best practices in agile development.
+It is the case study used in my video series on YouTube.